ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 ```

-`fls` list the files and directories and with that we learnt original files names.
+`fls` list the files and directories and with that we learned original file names.

 ```
 └─$ fls -o 2048 recoverfiles.dd